vipulpathak113/FrontendInterviewQuestions/README.md

     1. Less boilerplate code.
     2. Easy to understand as compared to redux-saga
     3. Action creators may hold too much async logic
-    4. uses callbacks which may lead to situations like‘callback hell’ in some cases.
+    4. Uses callbacks which may lead to situations like 'callback hell' in some cases.

   - **Saga:**
     1. More boilerplate code